OUR ROLE & IMPACT

 SECURING ‘JABS FOR THE BOYS’ IN THE UK

-HPV Action was co-founded of the Throat Cancer Foundation and NOMAN is an Island’s parent charity, The HPV and Anal Cancer Foundation, in 2013.
+HPV Action was co-founded by the Throat Cancer Foundation and NOMAN is an Island’s parent charity, The HPV and Anal Cancer Foundation, in 2013.
 After 5 years campaigning the UK announced in July 2018 that boys would now be covered by the national HPV vaccination programme.
 HPV Action’s main target over the five years was the government’s vaccination advisory committee (known as JCVI) which, in 2013, had begun an assessment of whether boys should be vaccinated.
 At that time, the JCVI was expected to make a decision in 2015.
 This was then postponed to 2017 before finally being made in 2018 (vaccination programmes began in 2019).

 HPV Action achieved its goal through the following process: